-7. WHAT ARE YOUR RESPONSIBILITIES IF YOU PLACE YOUR STUDENT IN A PRIVATE SCHOOL AND YOU BELIEVE YOUR SCHOOL DISTRICT SHOULD REIMBURSE YOU FOR THE TUITION?
+7 WHAT ARE YOUR RESPONSIBILITIES IF YOU PLACE YOUR STUDENT IN A PRIVATE SCHOOL AND YOU BELIEVE YOUR SCHOOL DISTRICT SHOULD REIMBURSE YOU FOR THE TUITION?
 34 CFR §300.148

 There are some occasions when a parent believes that the public school is not providing a FAPE to the student and the parent decides to place the student in a private school.
 A parent may enroll his or her student in private school at private expense at any time.
-If, however, the parent believes that the public school should be responsible for the costs of the student's education in the private school, the parent must tell the school district of objections to the student's IEP and program, reject the IEP, inform the school district of his or her intent to remove the student and enroll the student in a private school, and request a hearing by the BSEA.
+If, however, the parent believes that the public school should be responsible for the costs of the student's education in the private school, the parent must tell the school district of objections to the student and enroll the student in a private school, and request a hearing by the BSEA.
 A parent must inform the school district before removing the student from the public school either orally at the last Team meeting before the removal or in writing at least 10 business days before removing the student from school.